automata-network/docs/docs/canarynet/canarywalletguide.md

 ![](../assets/canaryimg/img8.png)
 Then click on Metadata.
 ![](../assets/canaryimg/img9.png)
-Then click on upload metadata.
+Then click on update metadata.
 ![](../assets/canaryimg/img10.png)
 This will give you another prompt from polkadot{.js} asking to add the metadata to your extension instance.
 Click ‘yes, do this metadata update’
 ![](../assets/canaryimg/img11.png)